Project Phase Understanding its Nuances

 What is a Phase Gate?

 The phase end represents a natural point to reassess the activities underway and to change or terminate the project if necessary.
-This point is referred to as stage gate, milestone, phase review, phase gate or kill point.
-In many cases, a governing body approves closure of a project phase.
-Project performance is compared to an approved project documents.
+This point is referred to as the stage gate, milestone, phase review, phase gate or kill point.
+In many cases, a governing body approves the closure of a project phase.
+Project performance is compared to approved project documents.

 Project Management Process